Strandensen/zeldaii/Zelda II Remake.md

 What I would like to do is to redraw the map so that the original Zelda took place all within the vicinity of Death Mountain, so the new game will simply be a broader picture of Hyrule, rather than a completely different one.

 I would also like to make the palaces more distinct (and possibly have a more navigable layout; not sure how to do that yet, though).
 This game needs a map system.
-What if maps of the palaces are hidden in nearby towns?
+Maps of the palaces are hidden in nearby towns!
+Speaking of, the towns need to have more personality, too, incorporating features of the nearby geography.

 # Weapons